yarmulke - Kippah

 Types and Designs

 The KIPPAH is a small hemispherical cap.
 It measures 5 inches in diameter.
 The yarmulke is worn at the apex of the head.
 It is fitted to the head using hair clips or bobby pins.
 Many have inbuilt combs to help hold the cap in place.
-Designs for infants are fitted with ribbon-like ties so as to secure the cap under the chin.
+Designs for infants are fitted with ribbon-like ties to secure the cap under the chin.

-Earlier, all Yamakas were black in color and were made of a velvet material with the “Star of David” symbol embroidered on it.
+Earlier, all Yamakas were black and were made of a velvet material with the “Star of David” symbol embroidered on it.
 However, today religious revolution has allowed for variations in its design, color, and material.
 Although considered a part of male religious attire, many women have started wearing a Yamaka too.
 Yamakas for women has lace adornments, beadings, crystals, lace trimmings, and other feminine decorations.
 They are made in brighter colors.
 Children’s designs are adorned with baseball emblems and cartoon characters too.
 Modern caps are crocheted, knitted or made of leather.